slatedocs/slate/source/includes/_php.md

 Scout identifies deploys via the following approaches:

 * Detecting the current git sha (this is automatically detected when `composer install` is run)
-* If you are using Heroku, enable [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata).
-  This adds a `HEROKU_SLUG_COMMIT` environment variable to your dynos, which Scout then associates with deploys.